Ola-ykay/HR-Analysis/README.md

  - Attrition by job role: Sales Representatives have the highest attrition rate (40.2%).
  - Overtime vs attrition: Employees working overtime show 54% attrition, non-overtime employees show 46% attrition.
 Overtime is positively associated with employee turnover, indicating workload stress.
  - Attrition vs job satisfaction: Low satisfaction has 19.7% attrition, Medium satisfaction has 16.5% attrition, High satisfaction has 11.3% attrition.
 Lower job satisfaction significantly increases attrition risk.
+ - Overtime Employees by department: This shows that of workers that engage in overtime are from the Research & Development department
  - Employees by job satisfaction: 569 employees has low job satifaction covering 38.7% of total employees.
  - Performance rating by average salary hike: Excellent performers receive 61% of total average salary hikes while good performers receive 39%.
 Salary increments are performance-aligned, indicating a performance-based reward system.
- -

-Analysis:
-A large proportion of employees fall into the low satisfaction category — this is a potential risk indicator.
- - Performance rating by average salary hike
- - Monthly income by job role
+ - Monthly income by job role: Manager role received the highest income compared to other job role.
- - Employees by training time
+ - Employees by training time: 96% of employees were enrolled for 2 times and above training.
+Employees with lower or no training hours may show weaker performance or lower satisfaction.

 ## 💼Business Impacts